sklarman/wordnet-distance/README.md

 Example "pretty-print" output:
 ------------------------------

-Observe how context of the same word changes depending on the choic of the other word it is compared to.
-In this implementation, the service searches for the most similar meaning, hence implicitly disambiguating them towards the closest context both words share.
+Observe how the sense of the same word changes depending on the choice of the other word it is compared to.
+In this implementation, the service searches for the most similar meaning, hence implicitly disambiguating the words towards the closest possible context that both words share.

 ```
 Maximum similarity between "school" and "university" is...
 0.875 for: